 Thank you for visiting Little House in the Suburbs.
-If you like what you see, please SUBSCRIBE and be sure to check out OUR BOOK.
+If you like what you see, please SUBSCRIBE.

 **I have toyed with taking this recipe off the site.
 It is problematic.
 Originally, I thought I had used KOH, but I was mistaken.
 Since I thought I was using KOH, I used way too much lye(3.375 oz), but the dilution process seemed to eliminate that.
 I use this recipe all the time in various incarnations and have learned the following: 1) stick blenders make a marshmallow goo that is totally unusable.
 Don’t go there.
 2) This is really a glorified version of melting the old bar of soap in water, it just skips the grating since the soap is so new and still relatively soft.
 3) I like the 3.375oz NaOH version better because it doesn’t make the marshmallow goo if I use a stick blender to break up the chunks.

 Ivory’s Liquid Soap

 2.5 oz NaOH (or 3.375 if you don’t think Ivory is crazy)

 8 oz water

 5 oz coconut oil

 1. Warm your oils until liquefied and sprinkle the lye into your water.

 2. When they’re cool enough to touch, slowly pour lye water into fats.